datreeio/validating-admission-policy/README.md

 #### Download example files:
 To see some policy enforcement in action, there are 3 components we will need:
   * `ValidatingAdmissionPolicy` resource - this is where our rule logic will be defined.
-  * `ValidatingAdmissionPolicyBinding` resource - this is where we specify where and on which resources to run the validation.
+  * `ValidatingAdmissionPolicyBinding` resource - a mandatory resource that specifies where and against which resources to run the validation.
   * A resource manifest - an example YAML that violates our rule.

 We have created these components for you so you can quickly run it on your machine.
 Simply [download the latest release](https://github.com/datreeio/validating-admission-policy/releases/latest/download/exampleFiles.zip) from this repo.